Official websites use .mil

 Outside of the U.S. Air Force SBIR/STTR program, the federal government uses grants to accomplish a public purpose, advance a national objective, address a public problem, or stimulate a particular activity desired by the awarding Agency.
 Grants are very flexible, allowing considerable latitude to the Principal Investigator, or PI.
 With grants, the applicant often defines the scope of work.
 The PI is required to make their best effort and has more freedom to adapt the project and the outcome, since there is no legally binding requirement to achieve results.
 The payment method is also more flexible, often using a “drawdown” system.

-Air Force SBIR/STTR is a national program that awards funding to qualified small businesses and research institutions across the nation that demonstrate the potential to deliver innovative technologies to the U.S. warfighter.
+Air Force SBIR/STTR is a national program that awards funding to qualified small businesses across the nation that demonstrate the potential to deliver innovative technologies to the U.S. warfighter.

 Air Force SBIR/STTR’s main mission is to support the U.S. warfighter.
 The execution of this mission also supports the U.S. economy, the U.S. industrial base, the small business ecosystem, innovative thinkers, and the security of the United States.